 Nock Arrow: With your bow in your bow hand, withdraw an arrow from the floor quiver by grasping the arrow below the fletching.
 Keeping your bow as vertical as possible, carry the arrow up and over the top of the bow.
-With the different colored "index fletching" pointed toward you, snap the arrow's nock under or between the nock locator(s).
+Care should be taken to keep the arrow point, pointed safely towards the target as soon as it is removed from the quiver.
+With the different colored "index fletching" pointed toward you, away from the bow, snap the arrow's nock under and against a single nock locator or between a pair of nock locator(s).
 The arrow shaft should be placed on the arrow rest.

-Drawing Hand Set: With your bow at arm's length and pointed down, grasp the string immediately under the nock at least to the first joint of the 1st and 3rd finger and slightly inside the joint of the middle finger forming a hook.
-Keep the back of the hand flat and the thumb down and relaxed.
-This is done exactly the same for the String Bow TM and the real bow.
+Drawing Hand Set: With your bow at arm's length and pointed down, grasp the string immediately under the nock at least to the first joint of the 1st and 3rd finger and slightly inside the joint of the middle finger, forming a hook.
+This is called the "archer's groove".
+Keep the back of the hand flat, the thumb down towards and relaxed.
+This is done exactly the same for the String BowTM and the real bow.

 Bow Hand Set: Place your hand in the bow grip with the meaty part of your thumb inside the grip to the lifeline of your palm.
 The lifeline should be aligned over the center of the bow's grip.
-When set properly the knuckles of your bow hand should form a 30- to 45-degree angle.
+When set properly the knuckles of your bow hand should form a 30-to 45-degree angle.
+The hand and wrist should form an "L".
 At the same time your bow hand is set, rotate your elbow down to the left (for right-handed archer).
 This hand and elbow position allows for improved string clearance of the bow arm.
 This is done exactly the same for the String BowTM and the real bow.